Herb Peyton: Civic involvement

-Herb Peyton was a trustee of the Alfred I. duPont Testamentary Trust from January 18, 1995 to January 31, 2017.
+Herb Peyton was a trustee of the Alfred I. duPont Testamentary Trust from January 18, 1995, to January 31, 2017 and was named a Trustee Emeritus.
 He also served on the Nemours Foundation Board of Directors and is a trustee emeritus.
 Peyton was elected as a director of Florida East Coast Industries and St. Joe Company in December 2000 and provided the benefit of his experience through 2004, when he retired from both boards.
 Peyton was named an honorary director of Dreams Come True in recognition of his contribution of land and construction material for the non-profit's new headquarters in 2002.

 In 2004, the National Association of Office and Industrial Properties chapter in Northeast Florida presented the William Drennon Lifetime Achievement Award to Peyton.

 Peyton made a $1 million gift to the Bolles School in 2006, the largest capital donation in school history.
 The money was used to construct a facility for the school's Crew team, named the Peyton Boathouse.
 The Bolles boys and girls Crew teams have each won five state championships.

 Since its founding in 1993, he was a member of the Jacksonville Non-Group, which evolved into the Jacksonville Civic Council.